 In addition to unit tests, you may also carry out different static and dynamic code analyses if needed.
 Remember to keep the analysis execution duration as reasonable as possible in order to get quick feedback.
 Extended analyses should be saved for later phases.

 During the hands-on sections, you just skip this phase.
-It is essential to incorporate TDD into your development process in real-world circumstances.
+However, it is essential to incorporate TDD into your development process in real-world circumstances.

 Make sure to run tests on your local machine for fast feedback before submitting a pull request.
 If a team member skips this step and creates a pull request, the CI workflow should automatically run the tests on the remote branch.